Jahjahhhh/EEG-SHIELD/README.md

 - Arduino-cli
   - Allows to compile/upload/monitor the pi with a SSH session (Arduino IDE requires a GUI)
   - Can integrate into neovim, since it is just a command
-  - Example found in `compile-upload-monitor.sh`
+  - Example found in `source/projet6/compile-upload-monitor.sh`

 ---